mathernemorgan/MIST-4610-Group-2/README.md

 ## Highest Priority Quality issues

 1. **Dates are a mess (sale_date)**
 Seven different formats, ambiguous day/month ordering, and a future date.
 You literally cannot sort or filter by date reliably until this is fixed.
-Everything time-based — trends, reports, order history — is broken.
+Everything time-based, trends, reports, order history, is broken.

 2. **The same product has no single identity (sku)** The same SKU appears in both uppercase and lowercase across both sheets, meaning a lookup from Sales_Dump to Product_Supplier_Master will silently fail for half the rows.
 You'd have missing products and no error to tell you why.

 3. **Money can't be calculated (unit_price, cost, discount, tax, line_total)** Currency is embedded in the price cell, discounts are written five different ways, tax is written three different ways, and hundreds of line_total cells are just blank.
 You cannot calculate revenue, profit margin, or anything financial without cleaning every single one of these columns first.

 4. **The same product is described differently everywhere (product_description, category)** All caps on some rows, title case on others, and the same product assigned different categories depending on the row.
 Any grouping or reporting by product or category will double-count or split things that should be together.

 5. **The vendor name has a typo that splits one vendor into two (vendor_name)** Urban Source vs. Urban Sources — this is small but dangerous.
 Any vendor-level report, spend summary, or contact list will show two entries for what is actually the same company, and neither will have the full picture.

 6. **A "discontinued" product is one of the best sellers** SKU-C-1014 (NoteNest Planner) is flagged as discontinued in Product_Supplier_Master but appears constantly throughout Sales_Dump.
 Either the product master is wrong, or sales are being recorded for a product that shouldn't exist anymore.
 Either way, something is seriously off between the two sheets.